Natural disasters in Japan: Mount Ontake

-Wakayama & Nara
+Wakayama and Nara

-In September 2011, Tropical Storm Talas (2011), which formed and was named on August 25, made landfall over Japan, bringing heavy rain to the mountainous Kii Peninsula, and causing a mudslide, called “Shinsohokai,” in Wakayama and Nara.
+In September 2011, Tropical Storm Talas (2011), which formed and was named on August 25, made landfall over Japan, bringing heavy rain to the mountainous Kii Peninsula, and causing a mudslide, called "Shinsohokai," in Wakayama and Nara.
 "Shinsohokai" means that not only soil collapses, but also bedrock.
 In this case, houses were covered with earth and sand from the mudslide and there were many injured and killed.

 Hiroshima

 In June 2010, Hiroshima experienced heavy rains which caused severe damage, including mudslides and river floods; Shōbara had 64 mm rain in an hour and Hiroshima had 30–50 mm on June 12, 20-40mm on the 13th and 20-50mm on the 14th.
 Five people were killed and six injured; 1,787 houses were destroyed.

 Floods

 Floods and tsunamis are imbedded in Japanese culture and history.
-Southern parts of some regions are under sea level like Kyushu, Shikoku and the Okinawa-region.
+Southern parts of some regions are under sea level like Kyushu, Shikoku and Okinawa.
 Rising oceans are also making the Tokyo metropolitan area, home to 38 million people, vulnerable to storm surges.
-Even as major flood management project open up the formerly industrial waterfront to new homes and businesses.
 Years of pumping up groundwater have caused some parts of the city to sink nearly 5 meters over the past century.
 This means that large parts of Tokyo are now below sea level and are only protected by outdated dikes.

 With a population of 127 million, the population density is very high.
 Most residential and industrial areas are located in low-lying areas, along rivers; these areas are very vulnerable to river flooding and flash floods.
 According to a 1985 study, 49 percent of the population and 75 percent of businesses are located in flood-prone areas.
 Given population growth in the Kanto Plain, where Japan's second-longest river, the Tone, is located, these shares are likely higher today.
 Water pushed to shore by strong winds or typhoons and coinciding with tide can cause significant sea level rise.
 These kinds of situations are then called a storm surge.
 In addition, precipitation is an increasing cause of flooding in Japan.